gabrieldeavila/react-trigger-state/README.md

   setRef("wow, it's magic!");
 }
 ```

-We need to use the setRef to trigger the change, otherwise it won't work.
+YEP!
+We don't use ```ref.current = "wow, it's magic!"```

+Because by doing that, you would not be triggering an event and others components wouldn't get it.

-But you can use it like a normal ref.
+But calm down, because it works like a normal ref, therefore, it will not trigger an ```useEffect``` whenever it changes.

 ## :inbox_tray: Installation